emunozto/stars_and_ML/README.md

 Spectra can be categorized into two broad groups, stars with disks and stars without disks.
 For stars with disks, spectra were further subdivided according to inclination angle relative to the observer, classified as pole-on, edge-on, or intermediate.

 This project applied machine learning algorithms to analyze Be-star spectral lines, with the dual goal of characterizing disk dynamics and identifying the regions responsible for generating different line profiles.
-A first step was to categorize spectra into two broad groups: stars with disks and stars without disks.
+A first step was to categorize spectra into two broad groups, stars with disks and stars without disks.

 **Metodology**